 The first cast member we encountered at Magic Kingdom told us he had a headache.
 And, several others at Hollywood Studios led us down paths to stores that were already closed for the evening.
 Beyond that bit of frustration (which can be found at Disneyland, too), our visit was superb.

-My sister and I discussed the cast member difference between the two parks at length because we were told that WDW cast members are more friendly than DLR due to so many college programs bringing kids in and such, who are enthusiastic about their jobs rather than doing them for income, which can be the case at DLR.
-We’ve have good and bad experience at both parks and for the most part, WDW cast members were super helpful, so we left with no hard feelings due to a few bad apples.
+My sister and I discussed at length the cast member difference between the two parks because we were told that WDW cast members are more friendly than DLR due to so many college programs bringing kids in to work, who are enthusiastic about their jobs rather than doing them for income, which can be the case at Disneyland since it’s so immersed in the city of Anaheim.
+We’ve had good and bad experiences at both parks and for the most part, WDW cast members were super helpful, so we left with no hard feelings due to a few bad apples.

 How to Choose: Disneyland or Disney World

 A few people have told me that Disney World is a destination and Disneyland is a theme park.
 I take a bit offense to that because it feels slightly insulting to Disneyland, even though it may not be intended that way.
 I do agree that WDW can be an all-inclusive, entirely Disney focused trip, where as Disneyland does not have to be.
 (And, that might appeal to some.)

 So, if you’re deciding between the two, here are my recommendations:

 Disney World: If you want the entire Disney experience from arrival at the airport to your Disney hotel to never leaving the Disney bubble, WDW is for you.
 You’ll have more to choose from with hotels, parks, dining and even water parks.